-ISBNs are assigned to manifestations (physical embodiments) of books.
-Printed books tend to be persistent, so even after 500 years, a URN: ISBN identifying a printed book can resolve to a bibliographic description of the book, which MAY contain the location of the book.
+Printed books and library catalogues are persistent, so even after 500 years, a URN:ISBN identifying a printed book can resolve to a bibliographic description of the book, which usually tells where the book can be found in, e.g., libraries' collections.

 With digital books things get more complicated.
-According to ISO 2108, each product form must have a separate ISBN, but digital manifestation will not be long-lived.
-Anyone who tries to use a 100-year old e-book will probably be disappointed.
-Manifestations of an e-book should be interlinked (using, for instance, the work level metadata record) so as to make a user aware of the existence of these product forms.
-This will enable the user to retrieve the form that matches his / her interests best.
-Some users may prefer a modern manifestation although it might not have the original look and feel, while other users may want the original manifestation which is authentic but might require digital archaeology for access.
+According to ISO 2108, each product form must have a separate ISBN.
+Since digital manifestations are not long-lived, future users who try to find and old version of an electronic book, are not likely to find that version.
+Instead there will be several modernized versions of the resource, produced via migration.
+There might also be a printed book with similar intellectual content.
+These manifestations of a book SHOULD be interlinked (using, for instance, the work level metadata record with URN:ISBN links to all manifestations) so as to make a user aware of the existence of alternative sources.
+Such interlinking enables the users to retrieve manifestations which match their interests best.
+Different users are likely to have different preferences.
+While some users prefer a modern manifestation which no longer has the authentic look and feel, there are users who want the "first edition" even if it requires digital archaeology for access.